bezhan2009/Orbix/README.md

 Read in [Русский](README.ru.md)

 **Orbix** is an alternative command line interface written in the Go programming language.
-It provides the same basic Commands as the standard CMD, but also includes additional Commands specific to this tool.
+It provides the same basic Commands as the standard CMD, but also includes additional Commands specific to this tool

 ### Features